fos-2023/fos-2023.github.io/project1.md

    the big step semantics defined above, and not call reduce.
 If evaluation is not possible it should throw `TermIsStuck` exception containing corresponding stuck term.

+1. Implement the `programVSmallerThan3` method.
+It must return a (constant) string that represents a program.
+The program receives `v` as "input", and must evaluate to `True` if `v < 3` and `False` otherwise. `v` is guaranteed to be a numeric value.

+1. (for further thought:) can you implement a program that tests whether `v` is even?
+   If not, why not?

 All of these are given with stubbed `???` body. `???` is used to indicated unimplemented parts of code in Scala.